rabindranathfv/Js_pluralsight/README.txt

-Just a ZombieGame made in javascript because i was boring
+Just a ZombieGame made in javascript